 The Leash Layer of Stress

-Most dogs find leashes annoying as they prevent them from doing what they want to do.
-Leashes are frustrating because they are restraining—anything restraining tends to frustrate dogs.
-We often use positive forms of frustration to increase drive but negative forms of frustration are unproductive during training.
-Leash restraint creates negative frustration unless we acclimate our dogs to them.
-If we don’t, most dogs develop a relationship of disregard or distain for the leash and collar.
-By acclimation we can change this perception of the collar signal from annoying restraint to helpful information.
+Most dogs find leashes annoying, preventing them from doing what they want.
+Leashes are frustrating because they stop the progression.
+Whenever a dog (or a person) is prevented from proceeding somehow, it causes frustration.
+Frustration is the first step of rage.
+Nothing good comes from that.
+Of course, we can use some forms of frustration to increase drive and determination, but unintended forms of frustration are unproductive during training.
+Leash restraint creates negative frustration unless we habituate our dogs.
+Most dogs develop a relationship of disregard or disdain for the leash and collar if we don’t.
+By habituation, we can change this perception of the collar from an annoying restraint device to a helpful information tool.

 After reducing a dog’s stress layers and possibly teaching them to relax on cue, they may still struggle with specific triggers.
 In that case, several different approaches can help with these issues: